The Rushden Echo and Argus, 16th May, 1947, transcribed by Gill Hollis

 When a reporter and photographer arrived just after three one sunny afternoon this week, the playground was deserted except for a pair of four-year-olds exercising their dog.
 They, however, promised results as soon as the “big ‘uns” got out of school.

-Two boys, a dog and a roundabout.
-This picture was captured by our cameraman on the “Tollbar” playing ground the first to be developed in conjunction with a Rushden Council housing estate.
+Two boys, a dog and a roundabout - on the “Tollbar” playing ground the first developed in conjunction with a Council housing estate.

 Their prophecy was quite correct.
 Within a few minutes of the infants’ school at Higham Ferrers closing for the day the “big ‘uns” began to arrive, snugly protected against the biting wind in pixie hoods and scarves; several clutching buns and biscuits garnered from the tea-tables en route.

 Six-year old Diane Timpson, of 50, St. James’ Close, a blonde sporting a green satin hair bow, was the spokesman for the first arrivals.
 “We like it very much,” she said.
 She added the information that when the scholars from the “big school” turned out at four o’clock the playground quickly filled up.

 The earliest arrivals obviously knew what they were about, because if they left the swings for a whirl on the roundabout a companion always took and guarded the vacated seat.

 Speaking for the parents of the new estate, Mr. G. Anderson, of 15, The Hedges, whose three children, Georgina (7), Cathie (2) and Stuart (5), were among the first arrivals, said they were very enthusiastic about the playground.
 He and his wife had accompanied their offspring to the swings as part of the everyday routine.

 And the playground serves not only for amusement, but as a community centre too.
 A gigantic bonfire is in the making in its centre, and on November 5th the estate dwellers intend to make one big show of their fireworks collections rather than have mediocre individual displays.